Alfresco/alfresco-ng2-components/docs/core/app-config.service.md

     });
 ```

+The `select` method lets you specify the name of a variable that should be set with the value
-We have added also the `select` method where the user can give the property name which wants to be notified the when the app config is loaded and get the value.
+of a property when the app config is loaded:

 ```json
     appconfig : {